Bachelor/Master Thesis

 • You need to register your thesis.
 This is only possible, once you finished the Bachelor / Master seminar and when the data is entered in the LSF.

-• You need to write down your thesis (A German and English template for this can be found here).
+• You need to write down your thesis (A German and English template for this can be found on TEAMS).

-• Once you have completed your thesis (shortly before or after handing in the written version), we will schedule the thesis colloquium.
+• Once you have completed your thesis (shortly before or after handing in the written version), we will schedule the thesis colloquium, where you will defend your thesis.

 • You should announce it yourself to the group and also invite other students if you wish.

-• The presentation should take max 30 minute, followed by ca 15 min of discussion.
+• The presentation should take max 30 minutes, followed by approximately 15 min of discussion.
 Please do make sure to not overrun the 30 min presentation time!

 Grading Scheme